British Indian Ocean Territory: Marooned asylum seekers

+2026 resettlement mission

+On 16 February 2026, four British Chagossians on behalf of the self-declared Chagossian Government defied a British government exclusion zone to set foot on Île du Coin with the intention of staying to establish a permanent settlement.
+Many Chagossians wish to return to the islands after their expulsion in 1971.

+On 18 February 2026, they were served a removal order in the name of Royal Marines Major Pete Goddard, as Acting Principal Immigration Officer of the British Indian Ocean Territory, stating that if they did not leave they could face imprisonment of three years or a fine of £3,000, or both.
+On 19 February 2026, the Chagossians' lawyer, James Tumbridge, successfully applied for a weeklong injunction, which was granted by James Lewis, the Chief Justice of the British Indian Ocean Territory.

 Economy

 U.S. Navy ships in Diego Garcia.

 All economic activity is concentrated on Diego Garcia, where joint UK/US defence facilities are located.
 Construction projects and the operation of various services needed to support the military installations are carried out by military, and contract employees from Britain, Mauritius, the Philippines, and the United States.
 There are no industrial or agricultural activities on the islands.
 Until the creation of the marine sanctuary, the licensing of commercial fishing provided an annual income of about US$1 million for the territory.

 U.S. Navy submarine at the homeport in Diego Garcia.

 United States President Donald Trump announced a 10% tariff on the British Indian Ocean Territory on 2 April 2025.

 Services

 Street in Diego Garcia.
 Traffic drives on the right, unlike other British territories, except for Gibraltar.

 The Navy Morale, Welfare and Recreation (MWR) section provides several facilities on Diego Garcia, including a library, outdoor cinema, shops, and sports centres, with prices in US dollars.
 The BIOT Post Office provides outbound postal services, and postage stamps have been issued for the territory since 17 January 1968.
 As the territory was originally part of Mauritius and the Seychelles, these stamps were denominated in rupees until 1992, after which were issued in denominations of pound sterling, the territory's official currency.
 Basic medical services are provided, with the option of medical evacuation where required, and the territory has no schools.